Rapise Visual Language (RVL)¶

 So to make automated testing and the power of Rapise's object based testing easier and more accessible, you can use the alternative RVL methodology.

-Let's imagine that we perform the exact same set of steps, recording the test script using the Rapise Visual Language approach:
+Let's imagine that we perform the exact same set of steps, recording the test script using the Rapise Visual Language approach.
+As a result we get:

-The second column is then used to select the object from the object tree:
+The Object column is used to select the object from the object tree:

-Finally, the remaining columns contain any parameter values, with subsequent rows being used if necessary:
+Finally, the remaining columns (ParamName, ParamType, ParamValue) contain any parameter values, with subsequent rows being used if necessary:

 This means that once you have learned the objects during testing, anyone can compose the test just by adding rows to the grid and then just picking the appropriate objects and actions.